Duru880/HealthExpenditure-and-Obesity/README.md

 The large performance gap between Linear Regression and Random Forest Regression suggests that the relationship between obesity rates and socioeconomic indicators is largely non-linear.
 Ensemble-based models such as Random Forest are better suited to capturing complex interactions and non-linear patterns in the data.

 Overall, Random Forest Regression provides stronger explanatory and predictive performance for this dataset and is therefore more appropriate for modeling obesity rates compared to a simple linear baseline model.

+## Conclusion

+This project investigated the relationship between health expenditure per capita and adult obesity rates across countries using global data from 1990 to 2023.
+By combining multiple international datasets, the analysis aimed to understand how health spending relates to obesity when broader socioeconomic factors are taken into account.

+Exploratory data analysis revealed clear global trends, including a steady increase in obesity rates over time and strong associations between obesity and variables such as urban population and education level.
+Correlation analysis suggested that health expenditure alone has a relatively weak relationship with obesity, while socioeconomic structure appears to play a more prominent role.

+Regression analysis further supported these findings.
+Simple linear regression showed a weak association between health expenditure and obesity, while multiple regression highlighted the importance of controlling for confounding variables such as GDP per capita, urbanization, and education index.
+The observed sign reversal of the health expenditure coefficient indicates that income and development-related factors partially confound the relationship between health spending and obesity outcomes.

+In the final phase of the project, machine learning models were applied to evaluate predictive performance rather than causal inference.
+While Linear Regression provided a useful baseline with limited explanatory power, Random Forest Regression substantially improved prediction accuracy.
+This result suggests that the relationship between obesity and socioeconomic indicators is largely non-linear and involves complex interactions that cannot be adequately captured by linear models.

+Overall, the findings indicate that obesity is more strongly associated with structural and demographic factors than with health expenditure alone.
+Increasing healthcare spending may contribute to lower obesity rates only when accompanied by broader socioeconomic conditions, such as education and urban development.
+Future research could extend this work by incorporating lifestyle variables, dietary patterns, or policy-level indicators to further improve both interpretability and predictive performance.